SQL Query Engine Configuration

 endpoints.json file

 The configuration file is called endpoints.json.
-It contains an object of key value pairs with keys that correspond to database endpoints and a values that represent their connect strings.
+It contains an object of key value pairs with keys that correspond to database endpoints and values that represent their connect strings.
 Example:

 {"oracle18XE":"db205.visulate.net:98521/XEPDB1",